Kristina01111000/Kristina01111000.github.io/README.md

 This entire page is going to be edited later!
 ----ADD C++ PROJECTS TO LIST BELOW----
-This is a list of my projects that I have worked on during the last 3 years.
-I know how to code in C++, Java, and Javascript.
+This is a list of some of the projects that I have worked on during the last 3 years.
+I have done projects in C++, Java, and Javascript.
 I also know web development!

 List of Projects: